ItsRatcha/labelingsystem/README.md

 node server.js
 ```
 The default port for this is [3000](http://localhost:3000)
+### Huggingface
+This web app mainly require a Huggingface API for two things: To download the audio files, and to import the transcription.

 ## Database
 The output is in a db file called database.db which will automatically be generated if there are none in the directory.